SeanWahl/SeanWahl.github.io/_projects/senior_project.md

 I did all the coding by myself and had to troubleshoot many small issues.
 I coded in Circuit Python as it seemed like the most user friendly language to hand off to a non-technical group afterwards.
 It is very introductory and has a lot of documentation online for help.
 It was also nice that the Pico appears as a file system when plugged into a computer.

 The tiles ran off a finite state machine that loaded presets from the last time the tile was used.
-If the first tile was stepped on during power up, it would send out song information that all other tiles would use and relay down the line.
+If the first tile was stepped on during power up, it would send out song information that all other tiles would receive and relay down the line.
 This means that if you need to update the song information, you only had to do so on the first tile.

 I also created a graphical user interface (GUI) to aid in the reprogramming of the tiles for a different song.
 This also invovled sourcing sound files for a full piano range to be as general as possible in future usage.
 After going through all of the GUI's prompts, a text file would be created that then gets dropped onto the first tile's file system.
+This was all in an effort to remove the need to ever change the tile's coding, only needing to change the configuration file.

 <div class="row">